 With its added 'Envelopes' feature, you can also use it as a business savings account by creating sub-accounts and have a specific percentage of your transactions automatically transferred to them.
 You will easily save for a rainy day, vacations, tax season, or expansion projects.

-With Bonsai Cash, you can pay for your business expenses online by using your virtual card or adding it to Apple Pay for in-store payments.
+With Bonsai's business account, you can pay for your business expenses online by using your virtual card or adding it to Apple Pay for in-store payments.
 You can also use your physical card, which you will get in just a few days after signing up.
 Do business any way, anytime.

-It only takes 3 simple steps to open a business checking account with Bonsai Cash:
+It only takes 3 simple steps to open a business checking account with Bonsai's business account:

 To get started, you first need to create an account by providing your full name, country and the currency in which you will be doing your business transactions.
 Create a strong password, and move on to the next step.